Permafrost/TundraTN/README.md

     * `$status` is the user status string to be set on the given bizdoc.

+* #### tundra.tn.document.type:get

+  Returns the Trading Networks document type associated with the given ID or name as an IData document.

+  Use this service in preference to `WmTN/wm.tn.doctype:view`, as the WmTN service returns an object of type `com.wm.app.tn.doc.BizDocType` which, despite looking like one, is not a normal IData document and therefore causes problems in Flow services.
+For example, you cannot branch on fields in the `com.wm.app.tn.doc.BizDocType` document.

+  Also, unlike `WmTN/wm.tn.doctype:view`, this service does not throw an exception if the document type does not exist.

+  * Inputs:
+    * `$id` is an optional internal ID that identifies the Trading Networks document type to be returned.
+If both `$id` and `$name` are specified, `$id` takes precedence.

+    * `$name` is an optional Trading Networks document type name that identifies the document type to be returned.
+If both `$id` and `$name` are specified, `$id` takes precedence.

+  * Outputs:
+    * `$type` is the Trading Networks document type identified by either `$id` or `$name`, returned as an IData document with the `WmTN/wm.tn.rec:BizDocType` structure.
+If no document type exists with the given `$id` or `$name`, nothing will be returned by this service, nor will an exception be thrown.

 * #### tundra.tn.document.type.schema:get

   Returns the parsing schema associated with the given Trading Networks